PC-trollbox/DuckCloud/README.md

 ### Database editing
 Create a file called `db.lok`, then you can edit the database.
 After you have done the editing, remove `db.lok`, otherwise the site won't answer.

+## TCP Tunnelling
+Use `testTCPConnect.js` for TCP tunnelling.
+Also check out [duckcl](https://www.npmjs.com/package/duckcloud-cli)oud-cli on npm for the `forward` command